khushij12/CP-Algo/README.md

 # CP-Algo
-This repository contains useful and some difficult algorithms
+This repository contains useful and some difficult algorithms alongwith some useful formula.